ApexRMS/abmstsm/README.md

-We are grateful to Josie Hughes and Alex Embrey for helping develop the coupled model script, to Tyler Beeton for sharing an ABM that served as the seed for the one described here, and to Shreeram Senthivasn for helping update and tidy the project for this repository.
+We are grateful to Josie Hughes and Alex Embrey for helping develop the coupled model script, to Tyler Beeton for sharing an ABM that served as the seed for the one described here, and to Shreeram Senthivasan for helping update and tidy the project for this repository.
 This research was funded by the North Central Climate Adaptation Science Center, U.S. Geological Survey.
 Any use of trade, firm, or product names is for descriptive purposes only and does not imply